« View All Posts

 The Cons of Leasing a Semi-Truck

-- Tax responsibility: As an independent contractor, you won't have tax money removed from your checks.
+• Tax Responsibilities: As an independent contractor, taxes aren't automatically removed from your paychecks.
 You'll be responsible for either prepaying your taxes quarterly or setting aside money from each check to cover them at tax time.
 It’s best to work with an accountant to calculate what you owe, plan prepayments, and identify deductible expenses.

-- Self discipline: Again, the drivers who thrive in a lease agreement tend to treat it like a small business — because that's exactly what it is.
-Your earnings and overall long-term success depends on your ability to plan out your loads, make smart spending and saving decisions, and treat the day-to-day with the respect and discipline it requires.
+• Self-Discipline: And it all comes back to treating a truck lease like running a small business.
+After all, that's exactly what it is.
+Your income and long-term success depend on your ability to plan loads strategically, make smart spending and saving decisions, and treat the day-to-day with the respect and discipline it requires.

 Related: How to File Taxes as a Truck Driver